 - Students and their supervisors are expected to keep track of cumulative Federal Work-Study earnings to ensure that students do not exceed their FWS award.

 - Students are advised to ask the employer, at the time of hire, what will happen if their award is exhausted.
 Can the job continue on a non-FWS basis?

-- Students participating in a Loyola Study Abroad Program forfeit FWS eligibility for the academic year.
+- Students participating in a Loyola Study Abroad Program forfeit FWS eligibility for the semester(s) they are abroad.

 - Not available to commuter students ( living at home with parents ).